Creating a Model of Your Event-Driven Architecture

 If an issue needs to be fixed with an event or with an application that publishes it or subscribes to it, the event path appears as a dashed line.

-2. Click the Fraud event in the graph.
-The Fraud event is selected in both the graph and the Events list.
+1. Click the Order Created event in the graph.
+The event is selected in both the graph and the Events list.

-3. Click the Fraud event name in the list and in the Event dialog, click Open in Designer.
+2. In the Events list, click the Order Created event name and in the Event Details dialog that opens, click Open in Designer.

-4. In the Referenced By section click Pub to see the list of applications that publish the event.
+3. In the Referenced By section, click Pub to see the list of applications that publish the event.

-6. Click More ActionsScreenshot showing the settings described in the surrounding steps.for the version and select Add to Environment.
+4. Click More ActionsScreenshot showing the settings described in the surrounding steps.for the Orders Service - Order Writer application and select Open Application.

 8. To take another look at the graph, click the Runtime Event Manager icon on the left navigation bar.